JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ## Predefined Agent Environment Parameters

 These agent-specific parameters are defined on each build agent and vary depending on its environment.
 Aside from standard parameters (for example, `teamcity.agent.jvm.os.name` or `teamcity.agent.jvm.os.arch` provided by the JVM running on an agent), agents can have parameters based on their installed software.
-TeamCity automatically detects software like .NET Framework, Mono, or Visual Studio and add the corresponding <emphasis tooltip="system-property">system properties</emphasis> and <emphasis tooltip="environment-variable">environment variables</emphasis>.
+TeamCity automatically detects software like .NET Framework, Mono, or Visual Studio and adds the corresponding <emphasis tooltip="system-property">system properties</emphasis> and <emphasis tooltip="environment-variable">environment variables</emphasis>.

 If an agent machine has additional software installed, system administrators can modify the `<Agent Home>/conf/buildAgent.properties` file to override values of corresponding parameters.

-Agent environment parameters can be used for setting build configuration options, defining [agent requirements](configuring-build-parameters.md#Specify+Agent+Requirements), and [inside build scripts](configuring-build-parameters.md#Pass+Values+to+Builders%27+Configuration+Files).
+Agent environment parameters can be used to set build configuration options, define [agent requirements](configuring-build-parameters.md#Specify+Agent+Requirements), and [inside build scripts](configuring-build-parameters.md#Pass+Values+to+Builders%27+Configuration+Files).

 To check all existing parameters and their current values for a given build agent, open the agent details page and switch to the **Parameters** tab.
 See this link for more information: [](levels-and-priority-of-build-parameters.md#Checking+Parameter+Values).